Get us in your inbox

 Advertising

-Valentine’s Day in NYC can be a hard date to plan, we've got some foolproof ideas to help you create a dreamy evening together.
+Valentine's Day in NYC can be a hard date to plan, we've got some foolproof ideas to help you create a dreamy evening together whether you're celebrating on the 14th or anytime in February.
 From dining out in style to catching a show or ordering in from some of the best restaurants in NYC, treat your S.O. to a day to remember for Cupid's holiday.
 Whether you're on a budget or looking to splurge, there's a litle something on this list for you.

-RECOMMENDED: Full guide to Valentine’s Day in NYC
+RECOMMENDED: The best things to do on Valentine’s Day in NYC

 Best Valentine’s Day date ideas in NYC

-City Cruises New York invites lovebirds to celebrate their love on one of its Valentine's Day cruises running Saturday, February 11 through Tuesday, February 14.
+City Cruises New York invites lovebirds to celebrate their love on one of its Valentine's Day cruises with several dates in February.

-With various packages and upgrades to choose from, sweethearts can expect a delightful plated or buffet-style meal along with a sweet arrangement, onboard entertainment and a cash bar.
+With various packages and upgrades to choose from, sweethearts can expect a delightful plated or buffet-style meal along with onboard entertainment, champagne, and roses.

 Advertising